 \subsection{Graphs and bipartite graphs}

-A graph is a mathematical structure consisting of vertices (nodes or actors) and edges (links or connections) that connect pairs of vertices.
-Graphs are widely used in fields to characterize relationships between objects (relational data).
-Formally, a graph $G$ is given by \( G = (V, E) \), where \( V \) is the set of vertices and \( E \) is the set of edges.
-The edges are defined as pairs of vertices, \( e = (u, v) \), with \( u, v \in V \).
+A graph is a mathematical structure composed of vertices (nodes or actors) and edges (links or connections) that join pairs of vertices, and it is widely used to represent relational data.
+Formally, a graph $G$ is given by \( G = (V, E) \), where \( V \) denotes the set of vertices and \( E \) denotes the set of edges.
+Each edge is defined as a pair of vertices \( e = (u, v) \), with \( u, v \in V \).

-A graph can be undirected, where \( (u, v) \in E \) implies \( (v, u) \in E \) (edges have no direction), or directed, where \( (u, v) \in E \) does not necessarily imply \( (v, u) \in E \) (edges have a specific direction).
-Furthermore, the graph is called simple if there are no loops (edges that connect a vertex to itself) and no multiple edges between the same pair of vertices.
-Lastly, a weighted graph assigns a value (weight) to each edge, expressed as a function \( w: E \rightarrow \mathbb{R} \), such as counts, costs or distances.
-An unweighted graph is a graph in which edges have no associated weights, representing only the presence or absence of a connection between vertices.
+A graph can be undirected, where \( (u, v) \in E \) implies \( (v, u) \in E \), so edges have no direction.
+It can also be directed, where \( (u, v) \in E \) does not necessarily imply \( (v, u) \in E \), so edges have a specific direction.
+The graph is called simple if it has no loops, meaning edges that connect a vertex to itself, and no multiple edges between the same pair of vertices.
+A weighted graph assigns a value to each edge through a function \( w: E \rightarrow \mathbb{R} \), for example counts, costs, or distances.
+An unweighted graph has no edge weights and represents only whether a connection between vertices is present or absent.

-A bipartite graph is a specific type of graph in which the set of vertices can be divided into two disjoint sets, usually denoted as $U$ and $V$, such that every edge connects a vertex in $U$ to a vertex in $V$.
-This means no edge exists between vertices within the same set.
-This property can be characterized using coloring: A graph is bipartite if and only if it can be 2-colored, meaning its vertices can be colored using two colors such that no two adjacent vertices share the same color.
-Bipartite graphs are used in applications such as modeling relationships between two distinct types of objects (e.g., users and products.
+A bipartite graph is a type of graph where the vertex set can be partitioned into two disjoint sets, usually denoted by $U$ and $V$, such that every edge connects a vertex in $U$ to a vertex in $V$.
+Therefore, no edge links two vertices within the same set.
+This property can be characterized using coloring.
+A graph is bipartite if and only if it is 2 colored, meaning that its vertices can be colored with two colors so that no two adjacent vertices share the same color.
+Bipartite graphs are useful for modeling relationships between two distinct types of objects, for example users and products.
 For a detailed introduction to graph theory and related topics, see \cite{bondy1976graph}, \cite{west2001introduction}, and \cite{diestel2017graph}, among other comprehensive sources.